How to become a DevOps engineer

-Grand View Research projects the global DevOps market size to reach $12.85 billion by 2025.
-This growth is driven by the increasing digitization of enterprises to automate business processes and the rising adoption of cloud technologies and agile frameworks across various industries.
+According to Grand View Research, the DevOps market will reach $12.85 billion by 2025.
+Driving this growth is the increasing enterprise digitization to automate business processes and the increase in cloud technologies use and agile frameworks across a range of industries.

-Many IT companies and tech-driven organizations of all sizes, including Netflix, Amazon, Adobe and Facebook, frequently seek DevOps engineers.
-Additionally, DevOps engineer ranked No. 5 in Glassdoor’s 50 Best Tech Jobs in America 2020.
+A wide range of tech companies and tech-driven organizations of all sizes, such as Netflix, Amazon, Adobe, and Facebook, often look to add additional DevOps engineers to their teams.
+On top of the demand, DevOps engineer came in at No. 5 on Glassdoor’s 50 Best Jobs in America for 2021.

-Below, we’ll cover what a DevOps engineer is, what they do and how to get into this role.
+Learn all about what a DevOps engineer is, what they do, and how to get into this role below.

 Who is a DevOps engineer?